-Now, speculate on 3 future steps about advancements that will transform the prototype in the next 20 years.
-The final project should take the form of a design fiction (as generally understood) and may take a variety of forms: prototypes and sketches, a fake Kickstarter page, print advertising series, "serious academic article," product video, etc. You should append/include detailed rationalizations/evidence to support your project with works cited.
+Now, speculate via three steps about advancements that will transform the prototype in the next 20 years.
+The final project should take the form of a design fiction (as generally understood) and may take a variety of forms: prototypes and sketches, soundscapes and audio tours, print advertising series, "serious academic article," product video, etc. You should append/include detailed rationalizations/evidence to support your project (with works cited; see Hyperrhiz 13 for examples).
+Feel free to work and present solo, or to combine your efforts with one or two other students whose subjects or explorations overlap your own in potentially interesting ways.